ajaychauhanAI/NEXA-GUARD/README.md

 # 🏆 Smart India Hackathon 2026

-NEXA-GUARD was built for **SIH 2026** around the intelligent use of hostel movement data for:
+NEXA-GUARD was developed for **SIH 2026** around the intelligent use of hostel movement data for:

+- smart automation
 - safety-oriented movement verification
-- smart automation
 - proactive monitoring
 - operational analytics
 - security resource planning